This page was last updated on 7 April 2023.

 The purpose of A Pop Fan’s Dream is to provide a central resource for pop and dance compilations of the 1980s, 1990s and beyond.
 This is primarily done via weekly reviews which are published every Saturday.
 In addition, there are the following sections:

 The starting point for the reviews was 1983 with the first instalment in the long-running Now That’s What I Call Music series.
-While the Nows form a core part of these pages, I also explore their rivals and the burgeoning dance compilations that emerged from 1987 onwards.
-In addition to UK releases I also focus on European compilations (particularly those late 1980s series from Germany and The Netherlands as they are great for featuring single edits).
+While the Nows form a core part of these pages, I also analysed their rivals and the burgeoning dance compilations that emerged from 1987 onwards.
+In addition to UK releases I also focused on European compilations (particularly those late 1980s series from Germany and The Netherlands as they were great for featuring single edits).

-In July 2016, I made a decision to go right back to 1980 and examine a selection of K-Tel and Ronco compilations – plus a select few from other labels.
+In July 2016, I made a decision to go right back to 1980 and examine a selection of K-Tel and Ronco compilations – plus a few from other labels.
 These were my earliest exposures to pop music and really re-kindle long buried memories.

 The sign of a good compilation is effective sequencing and use of the correct hit versions.
 Over the years I have purchased thousands of 7″ and 12″ singles.
 As standalone items they sound wonderful.
 However when a number of them were squeezed onto one side of an LP (lasting 30 – 35 minutes) the sound quality inevitably suffered.
 CD compilations were a god-send for me and, aside from releases dating from the early years (say 1980 – 1985), this blog primarily focuses on the shiny discs.

 May 2014 – January 2016

 Reviews were posted every two days and followed this alternating pattern:

-Type #1: The main UK pop compilation series in chronological order i.e. Now That’s What I Call Music, Now Dance, Now spin-offs, Hits, Telstar Greatest Hits Of, Smash Hits, Brit Awards etc.
+Type #1: The main UK pop compilation series in chronological order i.e. Now That’s What I Call Music, Now Dance, Now spin-offs, Hits, Telstar Greatest Hits Of, Smash Hits, Brit Awards, Best Of Dance etc.

 Type #2: All other pop and dance compilations (both UK and European).
-If there’s more than one in a series then I tried to review these in order of release date.
+If there was more than one in a series then I tried to review these in order of release date.